Towards the mega-subjective

-Anti-Sonnets seeks, through various contextual experiments, to maximise that mega-subjective space.
+The Anti-Sonnets project seeks, through various contextual experiments, to maximise that space which remains free of capitalistic influence – the mega-subjective space – through experiments including juxtaposition, recontextualisation, and failure, and the proposal that the pursuit and/or process of art is more important than the finished artwork itself.
 Many of these experiments have their antecedents in avant-gardes such as Dada and Fluxus; in destructivism and Situationist detournement; in radical anti- and non-art movements like the early 1960s Japanese collective, Hi!
 Red Center.
-Ultimately, I will propose a new psychogeography which rejects the uniform banality of urbanisation and its attendant, inescapable political hierarchies, and which champions, instead, the unashamed pursuit of the elusive Arcadian idyll.
+Ultimately, it proposes e a new psychogeography which rejects the uniform banality of urbanisation and its attendant, inescapable political hierarchies, and champions, instead, the unashamed pursuit of the elusive Arcadian idyll.

 Quite apart from its ubiquitous assumptions of romanticism, the sonnet has always been as much about exposing the (often tortuous) process of its own creation as it has been about the finished sonnet itself.
 Phillis Levin wrote in her Penguin Book of the Sonnet: “The sonnet inscribes in its form an instruction manual for its own creation and interpretation.
 It is a portrait of the mind in action.”